-From the Closing Date until the Final Security Discharge Date, the Series D Bonds constitute direct, unconditional, unsubordinated and secured obligations of the Issuer and rank and will rank at all times pari passu and rateably, without any preference among themselves, and pari passu with all other Secured Bonds and any other unsubordinated obligations of the Issuer.
+From the Closing Date until the Final Security Discharge Date, the Series E Bonds constitute direct, unconditional, unsubordinated and secured obligations of the Issuer and rank and will rank at all times pari passu and rateably, without any preference among themselves, and pari passu with all other Secured Bonds and any other unsubordinated obligations of the Issuer.

-The Series D Bonds and any Further Secured Bonds will have the benefit of the Security described in Condition 2 as security for the obligations of the Issuer in respect of the Series D Bonds and any Further Secured Bonds and the Trust Deed.
-The Trustee or its nominee will hold the Security for the benefit of, inter alios, the Series D Bondholders and the holders of such Further Secured Bonds.
+The Series E Bonds and the other Secured Bonds will have the benefit of the Security described in Condition 2 as security for the obligations of the Issuer in respect of the Series E Bonds and such other Secured Bonds and the Trust Deed.
+The Trustee or its nominee will hold the Security for the benefit of, inter alios, the Series E Bondholders and other Secured Bondholders.